-Tasting notes: Notes of vanilla and burnt sugar with a smooth, lush flavor and balanced dryness; 8-8.4% ABV.
+Tasting notes: Notes of vanilla and burnt sugar with a smooth, lush flavor and balanced dryness.

 Art + Science is a natural cider, perry, and wine producer in rural Yamhill County, Oregon, headed up by husband-and-wife team Dan Rinke and Kim Hamblin (learn more about them via our Instagram Live Q&A chat!).
 To make cider, they foraged for fruit and purchase from nearby small orchards, then ferment with indigenous yeasts.
 While they wait for their own estate orchards to fully come into production, the couple explores mostly on privately-owned lands, from abandoned and neglected orchards to seedlings trees growing wild in nature.
 While this isn’t an agricultural “harvest” in the traditional sense, to us, the effort, labor and persistence involved with foraging is its own harvest to be celebrated!

 Scar of the Sea, founded by Mikey Giugni and Michael Brughelli, two college friends with a shared affinity for the ocean, makes cider and wine that are influenced by the maritime soils, and climates of the Central Coast of California.
 Its ciders are made with apples harvested from a handful of orchards dotted across the Mountain foothills, coastal valleys and high deserts of the nearby terrain.
 These include Bear Creek Ranch in Santa Cruz, Chadmark Farms in Paso Robles and Kids Inc Orchards in the Sierra Foothills.
 The apples harvested from these small farms create ciders that are terroir-driven, balanced and complex.

-Tasting notes: Light and bright with aromas of bubble gum, banana runts and apples.
+Tasting notes: Very bright with aromas of bubble gum, banana runts and apples.
 Tart and dry.
-8% ABV.

 What are your favorite harvest ciders to reach for as the weather cools?
 Let us know!